 How to Become a Forensic Pathologist

 Forensic pathology involves a commitment to education.
 The first step is earning a bachelor's degree in a related field, generally one that is science oriented.
 The next step is becoming a licensed doctor, a process that can take up to eight years.
 In addition to medical training, forensic pathologists usually go on to receive special training, such as a one-year fellowship, before practicing independently.
 Forensic pathologists must also obtain an official license, which they can receive by taking a certification exam offered by the American Board of Pathology.

-Forensic Pathologist Career Outlook
+Forensic Pathologist Salary and Career Outlook

 According to O*NetOnline, the median salary for forensic pathologists was $206,920 annually in 2016.
 In addition, O*Net estimates a large growth rate of 10 to 14 percent from 2016 to 2026 in the pathologist field.

 Featured Schools Accepting Students from Across the US: